 With that in mind, here’s a look at some of the publicly traded graphene companies currently on the market, plus a few private graphene companies in which it’s possible for investors to gain a toehold.
-For investors looking to get in on the excitement of graphene investment, these may offer some investment opportunities.
+For investors looking to get in on the excitement of graphene investment, these may offer opportunities.

-1. Applied Graphene Materials (LSE:AGM)
+1. Applied Graphene Materials (LSE:AGM,OTC Pink:APGMF)

-Market cap: GBP 16.31 million
+Market cap: GBP 7.66 million

-The company offers graphene powder and is also able to disperse graphene powder across a range of matrices.
+The company offers graphene powder and is also able to disperse graphene powder across a range of matrixes.
 Applied Graphene received a Nobel Prize in 2010 and launched graphene prosthetics in 2017.
 That same year, Puraglobe used the company’s graphene in a new product called Graphenics.

-Market cap: AU$28.58 million
+Market cap: AU$33.99 million

-Offering a range of graphene products including graphene powder, nanocomposites and oxide, Carbon Allotropes also integrates research and consulting services for graphene installations.
+Advanced materials company Archer Materials operates graphene businesses through its subsidiary Carbon Allotropes.
+Offering a range of graphene products, including graphene powder, nanocomposites and oxide, Carbon Allotropes also integrates research and consulting services for graphene installations.

 3. Comet Resources (ASX:COI)

-Market cap: AU$200.17 million
+Market cap: AU$6.51 million

-4. Directa Plus (LSE:DCTA)
+4. Directa Plus (LSE:DCTA,OTC Pink:DTPKF)

-Market cap: C$20.81 million
+Market cap: C$45.75 million

 Leading graphene nanoplatelet producer Directa Plus’ products are designed for commercial applications such as textiles and composites.
 Based in Italy, Directa Plus claims it has developed patented graphene material that is both portable and scalable.

-6. First Graphene (ASX:FGR)
+5. First Graphene (ASX:FGR)

-Market cap: AU$116.06 million
+Market cap: AU$64.13 million